gnosis/gp-v2-services/README.md

 `--transaction-strategy DryRun` will make the solver only print the solution but not submit it on-chain.
 This command is absolutely safe and will not use any funds.

 The `solver-account` is responsible for signing transactions.
 Solutions for settlements need to come from an address the settlement contract trusts in order to make the contract actually consider the solution.
+If we pass a public address, like we do here, the solver only pretends to be use it for testing purposes.
+To actually submit transactions on behalf of a solver account you would have to pass a private key of an account the settlement contract trusts instead.
 Adding your personal solver account is quite involved and requires you to get in touch with the team, so we are using this public solver address for now.

 To make things more interesting and see some real orders you can connect the `solver` to our real `orderbook` service.
 There are several orderbooks for production and staging environments on different networks.
 Find the `orderbook-url` corresponding to your `node-url` which suits your purposes and connect your solver to it with `--orderbook-url <URL>`.